Diskeeper: Features

 In addition to resolving file system fragmentation, Diskeeper also prevents fragmentation before it happens by optimizing the process of data being written to disk.
 Diskeeper can also defragment files on-the-fly, using only idle system resources as needed.

 Another feature in Diskeeper is I-FAAST, or Intelligent File Access Acceleration Sequencing Technology.
 I-FAAST determines the frequency of file usage and the most frequently used files are then moved to the best portion of the disc.
 According to Diskeeper, this results in faster file access and also helps prevent future fragmentation of those files.
 The I-FAAST feature is available in Professional, Pro Premier and Server editions.

-There are six versions available: Home, Professional, Pro Premier, HomeServer, Server, and EnterpriseServer.
+There were six versions available: Home, Professional, Pro Premier, HomeServer, Server, and EnterpriseServer.
 Diskeeper Administrator is also available to manage Diskeeper options as well as perform advanced installations.
 Version 10 was the last version available for Windows 9x.
-After version 10, Diskeeper versions follow the year based naming convention, that is, 2007, 2008 and so on.
+After version 10, Diskeeper versions followed the year based naming convention, that is, 2007, 2008 and so on.